jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 ## Step 4.
 Squeeze and Insert the Pulse Sensor

-To complete the installation, first lay the electronic case on a table.
+To complete the installation, first lay the electronics case on a table.
 This way when lifted the PulseSensor will only bear its own weight.
 Lightly press the PulseSensor into the beginning of the slot, oriented so the wires will sit in the notch.